tentou-tech/mimboku-docs/mimboku-dex-aggregator/mimboku-aggregator/aggregator-api/README.md

 # Routing Api

-MimbokuSwap Aggregator exposes a set of APIs that allows developers to easily query favourable rates for a swap.
+Mimboku Aggregator exposes a set of APIs that allows developers to easily query favourable rates for a swap.
 This includes additional swap data such as the exact swap route, swap routing parameters, as well as the encoded data to be submitted to the Aggregator [smart contract](../contracts/aggregator-contract-addresses.md).
 Please refer to [Execute A Swap With The Aggregator API ](../developer-guides/execute-a-swap-with-the-aggregator-api.md)for examples on how to integrate with our APIs.

 ## API Parameters